 Grass Valley's Kaleido family of multiviewers ranges from quad-splits to large-scale, multiroom monitoring systems, with outstanding image quality and signal flexibility.
-The Kaleido multiviewers are available in different models: the Kaleido-MX, the Kaleido-MX 4K, the Kaleido-IP, the Kaleido-X (7RU), the Kaleido-X (4RU), the Kaleido-X16, and the Kaleido-XQUAD frames, as well as the KMX-4911 cards, the Kaleido-Modular-X cards, and the Kaleido-Modular KMV-3901/3911 cards.
+The Kaleido multiviewers are available in different models: the Kaleido-MX, the Kaleido-MX 4K, the Kaleido-IP (also available as a virtual image: Kaleido-IP VM), the Kaleido-X (7RU), the Kaleido-X (4RU), the Kaleido-X16, and the Kaleido-XQUAD frames, as well as the KMX-4911 cards, the Kaleido-Modular-X cards, the Kaleido-Modular KMV-3901/3911 cards.

 For installation instructions, refer to the Quick Start Guide that shipped with your multiviewer.
-Once you have completed your multiviewer's initial installation, perform a system verification (see Verifying your System Configuration on page 13), load a layout on the monitor wall if you haven't done so already (see Loading a Layout on page 19), and then review the more advanced topics in Administration and Servicing, on page 461, to fine-tune your initial system configuration.
+After you have completed your multiviewer's initial installation, review the more advanced topics-see Administration and Servicing on page 465-, to fine-tune your initial system configuration.